“The definition of insanity is doing the same thing over and over again and expecting different results.”

 Do what you may… say what you want… but the culture of your team will determine where you net out as a group.

-At the athlete level, the culture of the team is not defined by what takes place in practice in the huddle at centre court when everyone says “Team!”
+At an athlete’s level, the culture of the team is not defined by what takes place in practice in the huddle at centre court when everyone says “Team!”
 Instead, it’s on a long bus ride after a tough loss and the athlete and their inner voice are toiling with what has taken place and the decisions the coach made.
 How they see things and interpret the course of events begins to define the culture of the team.
-Or, think about the conversations that take place between two or more athletes in the hotel.
-What they say about their teammates in that moment define the culture of the team.
+Or, think about the conversations that take place between two or more athletes in the hotel room when no one else is around.
+What they say about their teammates and coaches in those moments define the culture of the team.

 Great leaders actively influence those conversations.
 Words, thoughts, translates into action.